 What to look out for in Postpartum Mental Health

 How we experience changes in mental health can look a little bit different for everyone, but likely will have similarities over our lifetime.
 Experiencing low mood, anxiousness and increased tearfulness is extremely common in the immediate postpartum period and is sometimes described as the ‘baby blues'.
 If this does not go away or develops after this initial period, you may be suffering from postnatal depression (which includes postnatal anxiety).

 Postnatal Depression is the name for depression/ anxiety experienced in the postpartum period, and symptoms have a lot of overlap.
-They may include feeling hopeless, worthless, fatigued (not related to the baby’s sleep), crying a lot or feeling agitated/ irritable.
+They may include feeling hopeless, worthless, fatigued (not related to the baby’s sleep), crying a lot or feeling agitated.

-What I see/ hear a lot of, as a specialist perinatal mental health psychotherapist, is rage towards partner/ baby, feeling like a ‘bad mother’, guilt around the way the baby was birthed/ fed, anxiety about the health of the baby/ feeling like they have damaged their baby psychologically, feeling like they will ‘never be ok’.
+What I see a lot, as a specialist perinatal mental health psychotherapist, is rage towards partner/ baby, feeling like a ‘bad mother’, guilt around the way the baby was birthed and fed, anxiety about the health of the baby, feeling like they have damaged their baby psychologically, feeling like they will ‘never be ok’.

-More concerning symptoms such as thoughts they would be better off dead or wanting to run away/ escape is also not uncommon in the postpartum period.
-If you or someone you know are concerned about yours/ their mental health, please do speak to your GP, midwife or specialist perinatal mental health team, who can talk to you about treatment options available.
-Postnatal Depression is usually treated with medication and/ or talking therapies.
+More concerning symptoms such as thoughts they would be better off dead or wanting to run away, escape is also not uncommon in the postpartum period.
+If you or someone you know are concerned about mental health, please do speak to your GP, midwife or specialist perinatal mental health team, who can talk to you about treatment options available.
+Postnatal Depression is usually treated with medication or talking therapies.